-- Support the dissemination of knowledge products related to climate change and mobility. - Participate in knowledge-sharing events organized by the ILO and others related to climate change and mobility . - Ensure regular maintenance of the Climate change, displacement and labour migration page of the MIGRANT web site. - Support regular knowledge-sharing with the Action Programme on Just Transitions and with relevant branches and field offices of the ILO and with partner organizations.
+- Support the dissemination of knowledge products related to climate change and mobility. - Participate in knowledge-sharing events organized by the ILO and others related to the labour dimensions of climate change and mobility . - Participate in the regular maintenance of the Climate change, displacement and labour migration page of the MIGRANT web site. - Support regular knowledge-sharing with and between relevant branches and field offices of the ILO as well as relevant programmes such as the Action Programme on Just Transitions.